 So let’s replace our fantasies with full presence…

 And invest our best into what we’ve got, right here, right now.
-(Angel and I build actionable rituals for making the best of the present with our students in the “Happiness & Positive Living” module of Getting Back to Happy.)
+(Marc and I build actionable rituals for making the best of the present with our students in the “Happiness & Positive Living” module of Getting Back to Happy.)